cubedb/cubedb/README.md

 Here at Badoo a single Cube corresponds to a single event type, partitions represent ordered time intervals (hours and days), and dimension fields are event parameters.
-All of the incoming events are inserted upon receival and become instantly explorable through the interface built on top of CubeDB.
+All of the incoming events are inserted immediately upon receival and become instantly explorable through the interface built on top of CubeDB.

 CubeDB is a server-side reimplementation of [Crossfilter](https://square.github.io/crossfilter/), so